danielang2020/ats/README.md

 - historic kline data are provided by REST api and use json array(without key) to show.
 - each service should implement health check and SIGTERM(15) handler.
 - sms and email should not include trade system. trade system only provide app message. the other notification receive mq message to handle.
+- between frontend and rest api, should have a proxy layer that implements some computation and aggregation data for frontend to prepare data to show.